christophstrasen/WorldObserver/docs/guides/derived_streams.md

 - zombie `#9` observed 3 times (same `squareId`)
 - join output can be 6 emissions for that one logical “zombie on square” situation

+There are two places you can apply `distinct`, and they solve slightly different problems. **Upstream distinct** (calling `:distinct(...)` on the base WorldObserver streams before you hand them into `:derive`) is an input limiter: it reduces how many repeated observations ever reach your join/group logic.
+This is usually the best first lever for performance and for keeping derived streams calmer, while still allowing “real” many-to-one matches (many zombies on one square).

+**Post-join distinct** (calling LQR `:distinct(schema, ...)` inside the LQR chain) is an output limiter for join results: it deduplicates rows that are already joined.
+This is especially useful when downstream work is effectful or expensive (e.g. “remove a tile object”, “spawn an item”, “write a log line”) and you want to ensure you only act once per key even if the join emits multiple rows.
+It does not reduce the join’s internal work as much as upstream distinct, but it can prevent repeated side effects.

 `WorldObserver.observations:<type>():distinct(dimension, seconds)` is the simplest lever to keep output leaner:

 - `:distinct("square", 1)` limits repeated square observations per `squareId`.